Position

 Preparing the Soil

-Before planting, incorporate well-rotted manure or compost into the soil to enhance fertility and moisture retention.
+Incorporate well-rotted manure or compost into the soil before planting to enhance fertility and moisture retention.
 Blackcurrants prefer a slightly acidic to neutral soil pH.
-If the soil is too alkaline, adding organic matter like peat-free compost can help balance pH levels.
+Adding organic matter like ericaceous compost can help balance pH levels if the soil is too alkaline.
+Test your soil before planting with a soil test kit and ensure the perfect conditions for growth.Planting Blackcurrant Ben Connan

 - Place the plant at a depth of 5cm (2 inches) to encourage multiple stems to develop.